cstubben/euPMC/README.md

 install_github("cstubben/euPMC")

 ```
 You can find a detailed description of search fields and example queries at [Europe PMC](https://europepmc.org/Help#directsearch).
-In this first example, search for *Yersinia pestis* virulence in the title in MEDLINE.
+In the first example, we are searching for *Yersinia pestis* virulence in the title from MEDLINE sources to avoid duplicates.
 The `epmc_hits` function returns the number of hits, which can then be used to adjust the default limit of 25 results in `epmc_search`.

 ```r